Hugh Churchill expert in materials science and quantum technologies.

 “The big challenge for testing quantum devices is how long it takes to make the devices,” Churchill explained.
 “Then, when you have the devices available for testing, sometimes what you’re testing doesn’t work, and you have to go back and make changes.”

-To address this issue, the MonArk NSF Quantum Foundry was created, thanks to a $20 million gift from the National Science Foundation.
-The foundry is a collaboration between the U of A and Montana State University and will support the study of 2-D materials by removing the bottlenecks commonly found in the creation of quantum devices that are being tested.
+To address this issue, the MonArk NSF Quantum Foundry was created, thanks to a $20 million award from the National Science Foundation.
+The foundry is a collaboration between the U of A and Montana State University and supports the study of 2-D materials by removing the bottlenecks commonly found in the creation of quantum devices that are being tested.

-Additional U of A team members of the MonArk NSF Quantum Foundry include Salvador Barraza-Lopez, Laurent Bellaiche, Julio Gea-Banacloche, Peter Gea, Josh Goss, Jin Hu, Dharmraj Kotekar-Patil, Khoa Luu, Bothina Manasreh, Hiro Nakamura, Tamara Snyder, Fisher Yu and Greg Salamo, Churchill’s former mentor.
+Additional U of A team members of the MonArk NSF Quantum Foundry include Salvador Barraza-Lopez, Laurent Bellaiche, Julio Gea-Banacloche, Shiva Davari, Md Rafique Un Nabi, Jin Hu, Dharmraj Kotekar-Patil, Khoa Luu, Bothina Manasreh, Hiro Nakamura, Tamara Snyder, Fisher Yu and Greg Salamo, Churchill’s former mentor.

-The foundry will automate this process wherever possible, utilizing an assembly line of robots and artificial intelligence to produce the 2-D materials.
-Churchill, who is one of two associate directors of the foundry, says the automation will accelerate the pace by 10 times or more and satisfy the needs of researchers who are partnering with the university on this research.
-The foundry will also serve to the greater community, which can order items to be produced in the lab.
-Training and resources will be available for students, and professional development will be offered for technical workers to help prepare a diverse, next-generation STEM workforce trained in quantum technologies.
+The foundry automates this process wherever possible, utilizing an assembly line of robots and artificial intelligence to produce the 2-D materials.
+Churchill, who is one of two associate directors of the foundry, says the automation accelerates the pace of some steps by almost 100 times and satisfies the needs of researchers who are partnering with the university on this research.
+The foundry also serves the greater community, which can order items to be produced in the lab.
+Training and resources are available for students, and professional development is offered for technical workers to help prepare a diverse, next-generation STEM workforce trained in quantum technologies.
+MonArk is also beginning to have a local economic impact, with spin-out Atomic Sandwiches Quantum Foundry, which has three full-time employees, commercializing these ideas at a facility in Bentonville.

 “A big part of our effort is that we hope to become a national resource that researchers from all over can turn to to have materials and devices made for them,” he said.
 “This will help accelerate progress in our entire research community and help everybody go faster.”